Coffs Harbour High School

 Coffs Harbour High School is a government-funded co-educational comprehensive secondary day school, located in Coffs Harbour, in the Mid North Coast region of New South Wales, Australia.
+The aboriginal country the school is built on is Gumbaynggirr Country.

 Established in 1938, the school enrolled approximately 1,000 students in 2018, from Year 7 to Year 12, including nine percent of students who identified as Indigenous Australians and fifteen percent who were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Peter South.